Kitware/CMake/Help/prop_tgt/ANDROID_ARCH.rst

 ANDROID_ARCH
 ------------

-Set the Android target architecture.
+When :ref:`Cross Compiling for Android with NVIDIA Nsight Tegra Visual Studio Edition`, this property sets the Android target architecture.

 This is a string property that could be set to the one of the following values: